Cyclopiazonic acid: Symptoms

-Cases of α-CPA mycotoxicosis in humans are rare.
-However, the occurrence of α-CPA in foods consumed by humans suggests that the toxin is indeed ingested by humans, though at concentrations low enough to be of no serious health concern.
-Even if its toxicity in humans is rare, large doses of α-CPA have been seen to adversely affect animals such as mice, rats, chickens, pigs, dogs, and rabbits.
-Cyclopiazonic acid's toxicity mirrors that of antipsychotic drugs when taken up these animals.
 This mycotoxin has been extensively studied in mice to discern its toxic properties.
 The severity of toxicity is dose-dependent, and exposure to α-CPA has led to hypokinesia, hypothermia, catalepsy, tremors, irregular respiration, ptosis, weight loss, and eventual death in mice.
-The adverse health effects of α-CPA studied in mice are similar to those found in other animals.
+The adverse health effects of α-CPA studied in mice are similar to those found in other small mammals.
+Poisoning in other animals such as cattle has shown diminished muscle strength and mobility, with serious cases causing muscular degeneration and necrosis.
+These severe symptoms are only commonly seen in small mammals such as rats and chickens.